Jean-4k/bug-sbcl-guix/README.md

 Here is an .asd file with a basic `package.lisp`, and a file and folder with accents (letter `é`) : `éé/éé.lisp`.
 I've tried to construct a minimal setup which reproduces the issue on my laptop.

-I have asked a friend to do the `how to reproduce` part, but it works on his machine.
+* I have asked a friend to do the `how to reproduce` part, but it works on his machine.
 I do not understand why, since I thought guix produces reproductible builds.
+* But he too has an "accent bug" on another sbcl common lisp project which we are working on together.

 # logs